xeoron/listClass/README.md

 ========
 Given X number of sourcecode files display a list of all the classes and subroutines declarations found.

 This is a quick and dirty script.
-Currently, the code looks patterns for function\method calls regardless of checking the language in the file, but if there is a next version it will have language detection and act accordingly.
+Currently, the code looks for patterns that indicatte function\method calls regardless of checking the language in the file, but if there is a next version it will have language detection and act accordingly.

 Some of the Supported Languages